 We've got a really good cafe for coffee, lunches and teas, and have plenty of space inside or outside by the stream.

 In the large plant sales area Liz produces an unusual range of perennials for all types of soil, generally specializing in moisture lovers, all potted from the garden.

-You will find us in the beautiful Welsh Marches close to the historic half-timbered village of Pembridge.
+You will find us in the beautiful Welsh Marches close to the 'Black-and-White' village of Pembridge.

 Come and visit us and you will receive a warm welcome.